 - Arrange to have your phone and utilities turned off on your old home and turned on at your new home.

-- Check with your health insurer to make sure you retain benefits in your new location.
-Both private health insurance for younger retirees and Medicare Advantage plans have specific service areas.
-Retirees moving out of the service area will need to find a new plan, which could mean more expensive premiums and increased out-of-pocket costs.
+- Retirees moving out of the service area will need to find a new plan, which could mean more expensive premiums and increased out-of-pocket costs.

 - Establish connection with medical professionals who take your insurance.